Skip to content

 Dependencies prevent out of order work

-Mark tasks as blocks or depends-on and TARO visualises the full dependency graph.
-Engineers stop accidentally starting work that can't be completed until something upstream is finished and leads see exactly what's on the critical path.
+Mark tasks as blocks or depends-on and TARO maps the dependency graph.
+Engineers stop work that can't finish, and leads see the critical path.

 Time tracking built in not bolted on